drizopoulos/website/content/home/people.md

 - **Teun Petersen**: Teun is a PhD student working in developing new methods for personalized screening with applications in cardiology.

-- **Hongchao Qi**: Hongchao is a PhD student working on extensions of power priors methodology in lonigitudinal clinical trials.

 - **Zhenwei Yang**: Zhenwei is a PhD student working on applications of joint models in personalized scheduling with applications in prostate cancer research.